-David Schellenberg, an expected nominee for Director of our Board, is a Director of Teekay Corporation.
+David Schellenberg, Director of our Board, is the Chair of the Board of Directors of Teekay Corporation and is also a Director of Teekay GP L.L.C.

 Because our executive officers are employees of Teekay Corporation subsidiaries other than us, their compensation (other than any awards under our long-term incentive plan) is set and paid by Teekay Corporation or such other applicable subsidiaries.
 Pursuant to an agreement with Teekay Corporation, we have agreed to reimburse Teekay Corporation or its applicable subsidiaries for time spent by our executive officers on our management matters.